 Best for: couples, romantic getaway

-If you’re looking for a cozy retreat in the Santa Cruz Mountains, this brand-new casita is a sweet choice for two.
-It has a separate entrance so you’ll have full privacy among the trees.
-The views of the surrounding mountains are beautiful from the small deck.
+If you’re looking for a cozy retreat in the Santa Cruz Mountains, this casita is a sweet choice for two.
+The separate entrance helps the stay feel private, and the small deck is the kind of spot where you’ll want to linger with a warm drink and a blanket.

 Recent Airbnb Guest Reviews: